DARMA-tasking/check-pr-fixes-issue/README.md

 ![Unit tests](https://github.com/DARMA-tasking/check-pr-fixes-issue/workflows/Unit%20tests/badge.svg)

 The DARMA-tasking/check-pr-fixes-issue/ is a JavaScript action that checks if PR description contains phrase "Fixes #issue".
-It also checks if PR title and PR description mentions the same issue number.
+It also checks if PR title, description and branch mention the same issue number.

 ## Workflow example